ramesh130/CarND-Vehicle-Detection/project_writeup.md

 I tried various combinations of parameters and after multiple trial and erro the following values were chosen for the HOG

+###Other features

+Apart from HOG, I also used two other features -
+* Color Histogram (Cell 12)
+I take the color histogram of each color channel and concatenate them together.
+Then I divide the histogram into 32 bins.

+* Spatial Binning (Cell 6)
+I do a spatial binning after resizing the image to 32x32.

 * color_space = 'LUV' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb
 * orient = 8  # HOG orientations
 * pix_per_cell = 12 # HOG pixels per cell